 MANAGEMENT FEES AND CHARGES

-We found out that a vast majority of Robo Advisors will charge management fees based on a percentage of the total amount invested in the service.
-Simply said, the higher the investment amount, the higher the fees.
+The vast majority of Robo Advisors charge management fees based on a percentage of the total amount invested.
+Simply put, the higher the investment amount, the higher the fees.

 ACCOUNT SERVICES AND ADDED FEATURES